A Payoff to Second-Best Pragmatism: Rethinking Entity Classification for Foreign Companies

-Yet perhaps few areas of law are as contentious while remaining so abstruse.
-Indeed, international taxation—while enormously important for global commerce and domestic companies alike—is extraordinarily complex.
-The consequence of this has been that companies with the resources to dream up sophisticated tax shelters are better positioned to take advantage of U.S. tax laws when operating transnationally.
+Yet few areas of law are as contentious while remaining so abstruse.
+Indeed, international taxation — while enormously important for global commerce and domestic companies alike — is extraordinarily complex.
+Consequently, companies with the resources to dream up sophisticated tax shelters are better positioned to take advantage of U.S. tax laws when operating transnationally.

-One example of this is illustrative.
-Suppose two companies (one domiciled in the U.S. and one domiciled overseas) sold the exact same products in both the U.S. and overseas.
-The U.S. company would be treated differently under U.S. tax law—and would have to pay higher taxes by consequence—solely by its being a U.S. domiciliary.
-While the foreign company would be exempt from U.S. taxation on all its foreign revenue, the U.S. company would merely get a tax credit against its U.S. taxes on any income earned overseas.
-This reality has led to companies to come up with tax strategies (including inversions) such that they can avoid this disparate treatment, as such disparate treatment is a competitive disadvantage in the global marketplace.
+The following example of this is illustrative.
+Suppose two companies (one domiciled in the United States and one domiciled overseas) sold the exact same products in both the United States and overseas.
+The U.S. company would be treated differently under U.S. tax law — and would have to pay higher taxes by consequence — solely because of its status as a U.S. domiciliary.
+While the foreign company would be exempt from U.S. taxation on all of its foreign revenue, the U.S. company would merely get a tax credit against its U.S. taxes on any income earned overseas.
+This reality has led companies to come up with tax strategies (including inversions) that enable them to avoid this competitive disadvantage in the global marketplace.

 The status quo is untenable, but it remains frustratingly difficult to reach a consensus on how to solve the problem.
-Many countries—including the United Kingdom and Japan—have followed a global trend towards a territorial system, or taxing companies only on revenue earned in that particular country.
-With the current political appetite for comprehensive tax overhaul legislation likely low, this paper argues for an elegant “second best” solution that could help crack down on corporate tax games while providing a road map towards a territorial system, bringing the U.S. into alignment with global trends.
+Many countries — including the United Kingdom and Japan — have followed a global trend towards a territorial system, or taxing companies only on revenue earned in that particular country.
+With the current state of political affairs, bipartisan comprehensive tax overhaul legislation remains elusive, even if the Republican-backed Tax Cuts and Jobs Act of 2017 becomes law.
+This paper argues for an elegant “second best” solution that could help crack down on corporate tax games while providing a road map towards a territorial system, bringing the United States into alignment with global trends.

 Keywords: Taxation, International Taxation, Tax Shelters